dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 - `dbt --help`: Lists the commands available for dbt<br />
 - `dbt run --help`: Lists the flags available for the `run` command
 :::

+### Run dbt commands

+When you're managing your dbt project, it's important to understand that dbt commands are categorized into the following types:

+- **Data platform write commands** &mdash; Commands such as `dbt build` and `dbt run` that perform write operations to your data platform.
+These commands are limited to one invocation at any given time.
+This is to prevent any potential conflicts, such as overwriting the same table in your data platform, at the same time.
+For example, you can't run `dbt build` and `dbt run` at the same time.

+- **Data platform read commands** &mdash; Commands such as `dbt parse` and `dbt source snapshot-freshness` that don't write to your platform.
+These commands aren't limited to one invocation at any given time and you can run multiple invocations in parallel.
+For example, you can run `dbt parse` and `dbt source snapshot-freshness` at the same time.

+To ensure your dbt workflows are both efficient and safe, you can run different types of dbt commands at the same time (in parallel).
+For example, `dbt build` (write operation) can safely run alongside `dbt parse` (read operation).
+This is because it combines commands that interact differently with your data platform and avoids any potential conflicts.